IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 ## Date Range Picker Component

 The Ignite UI for Angular Date Range Component displays a month-view calendar that lets the users pick a date range, consisting of start and end date.
-Calendar can be displayed using a calendar toggle that shows at the most left of the component.
-When the calendar [`mode`]([`IgxDateRangePickerComponent`]({environment:angularApiUrl}/classes/igxdaterangepickercomponent.html#mode)) is set to `dropdown`, an editable input is provided for modifying the date.
-In addition, the component provides an advanced setup option, exposing two editable input fields.
+The calendar can be displayed using a calendar toggle that is shown at the most left of the component and has two modes - dialog(default) and dropdown.
+In addition, the component provides an advanced setup option, exposing two editable input fields, where you can edit the dates.
 It supports locales and custom date formatting.

 <div class="sample-container loading" style="height:600px">
     <iframe id="basic-daterangepicker-iframe" src="{environment:demosBaseUrl}/scheduling/basic-daterangepicker" width="100%" height="100%" seamless="" frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>